nickyiliwang0000/h/accessibility/accessibility-testing.md

 [WebAIM](https://webaim.org/) is a non-profit organization that provides services and training for web accessibility.
 They've developed a couple of tools we can use to help us with the process.
 Including this handy checklist! - [WCAG 2 Checklist](https://webaim.org/standards/wcag/WCAG2Checklist.pdf)

-If you can satisfy all the criterias on this checklist, congratulations, your project is gold standard accessible!
+If you can satisfy all the criteria on this checklist, congratulations, your project is gold standard accessible!

 ## Testing tools